The SOLAS Amendments

 Overweight containers can lead to damage to handling equipment and other containers; to stacks collapsing, ships capsizing or sinking; and ultimately to loss of life.
 Even the under-declaration of weights that are still within permitted limits can cause problems in relation to the stowage plan of a container ship.

-The International Maritime Organisation (IMO) has issued amendments to the International Convention for the Safety of Life at Sea (SOLAS), to regulate the declaration of weight in relation to packed containers.
-From 1 July 2016, shippers must provide a verified container weight; otherwise the container must not be loaded to the vessel for carriage unless the port terminal operator first verifies the weight.
+To combat these risks, shippers are required to provide a verified container weight; otherwise the container must not be loaded to the vessel for carriage unless the port terminal operator first verifies the weight.

-- the penalties for failure to comply with the requirements of SOLAS (a fine and/or up to two years’ imprisonment).
+- the penalties for failure to comply with the SOLAS requirements (a fine and/or up to two years’ imprisonment).

 Some of the above and in our SOLAS Amendments flyer, is based on information published by law firm Waltons and Morse LLP, and is reproduced with their kind permission.